 One of the best ways to stay interested in playing piano is to start playing right away.
 Some introductory piano lessons are long and explain a lot of information to you before you even get to touch a piano key.
 Piano Marvel gets you playing the piano in the very first lesson, which teaches you what whole notes are, and how to play them.

 The fact that these online piano lessons can track your progress via MIDI-compatibility is impressive.
 Once you plug your MIDI controller into your computer, you will be asked to configure it with the software, which just requires you to hit the lowest key on the keyboard followed by the highest key.
 Once your keyboard is configured you can start taking lessons and keeping track of your progress.
+If you're looking to learn without MIDI-compatibility, check out Piano with Christie Peery.

 As you make your way through the lessons, you will learn classic songs like "Hot Cross Buns" and "Old McDonald."
 You can also go to the song tab to learn other beginner songs, but there really aren't any popular (top 40) songs within the beginner realm.